'Non-parametric analysis of random utility models: computational tools for statistical testing' published in Econometrica

 To get an overview of all vacancies in economics at KU Leuven please consult the jobsite and filter on 'economics'.

-Want to know more about Economics Leuven?
-Below are three selections of publications by our researchers.
-More comprehensive publication lists, and more in depth info about their research, are typically published on the researchers' personal websites.
-We've also archived some news items and events.
+There's more info behind the links of the top menu, including a selection of publications in top ranked economics journals.
+You find more comprehensive publication lists, and more in depth info about their research, on the researchers' personal webpages.
+We've also archived some recent news items and events.

-- Key publications: A selection of publications over the last five years in these top ranked journals: Econometrica, The Review of Economic Studies, The Quarterly Journal of Economics, Journal of Political Economy, and American Economic Review.
+- Key publications: A selection of publications over the last five years in the top ranked journals Econometrica, The Review of Economic Studies, The Quarterly Journal of Economics, Journal of Political Economy, and American Economic Review.

-- Discussion Paper Series: An overview of discussion papers published by the department.
+- Discussion Paper Series: A collection of working papers published by the department.

 - Leuvens Economische Standpunten (Dutch only): Summaries of longer scientific papers or publications in which policy-relevant results are described